• HOME

 Also, a non-normative vs. normative:

-KEY POINT: Our most rabidly ideological liberals and conservative, and socialists and libertarians, will not agree on what a normative, say, public education system should look like.
-But odds are the vast mainstream of our society, including and especially our voters, will.
+KEY POINT: Our most rabidly ideological liberals and conservatives, and socialists and libertarians, will not agree on what a normative, say, public education system should look like.
+But odds are the vast mainstream of our society, including and especially our voters, will once they have a working knowledge of this webpage's new ideas, terms, concepts, etc.

-LAYMAN'S GUESS: before our best and brightest minds commit themselves to travelling down this "new S-G knowledge" road, they will first have to take a long hard look at our democracy’s real Achilles heel: A S-G zeitgeist, or mentality, (unwittingly created by political academics/philosophers in generations past (by our founders, too)) which:
+LAYMAN'S GUESS: before our best and brightest political minds in academia and elsewhere commit themselves to travelling down this "new S-G knowledge" road, they will first have to satisfy themselves that our democracy’s real Achilles heel is the S-G zeitgeist, or mentality, unwittingly created by political academics/philosophers in generations past (by our founders, too) which:

-re America's NLEP: the vast majority of our society may not think of the process of electing Congress' 535 members as bloodless war—most will probably say it's just voters exercising their right to vote—but that's the unarticulated and/or unconscious mindset of a sizeable chunk of America's two main factions of voters.
+re America's NLEP: the vast majority of our society may not think of the process of electing Congress' 535 members as bloodless war—most will probably say it's just "we the people" exercising our right to vote—but "war by non-violent means" is the unarticulated and/or unconscious mindset of a sizeable chunk of America's two main factions of voters.

 To change this horribly ineffective "S-G = 100% PI War" zeitgeist/mindset, our political intelligentsia must introduce a radically new S-G language into the American people’s working vocabulary, the language of effective S-G, for describing a radically new category of non-PI War-based S-G knowledge.